TISM: 2003–2006: The White Albun and last appearances

 On 6 January 2003, bassist Jock Cheese released a solo album, Platter, on Shock Records.
-The album was co-written by Cheese with Ron Hitler-Barassi and Humphrey B. Flaubert, and contained the full version of "Unfair", a track previously excerpted as the introduction to De RigeurMortis.
+The album was co-written by Cheese with Ron Hitler-Barassi and Humphrey B. Flaubert, and contained the full version of "Unfair", a track previously excerpted as the introduction to De RigueurMortis.
 Guitarist Tokin' Blackman contributes classical guitar to one track; otherwise most of the album's instruments were recorded by Cheese.

 On September 26, TISM held a special one-off concert at the Hi-Fi Bar in Melbourne, presented as the "Save Our TISM" telethon, in which they solicited donations from the public to keep them from breaking up; despite apparently receiving the desired amount, the band "split" at the end of the show.
 The performance was filmed and released as part of the three-disc CD/DVD package The White Albun in 2004 by Madman Entertainment.
 Despite the "split", TISM continued to perform in order to promote the release of The White Albun, which also included the group's sixth studio album, and an additional DVD containing a short documentary, the band's music videos, and a collection of home videos.
 The three disc set received good reviews; however, it was not eligible for ARIA chart tracking.